-The tab character is a semicolon (;).

-Tab stop positions are 8, 12, 16, 20, 24.
+- The tab character is a semicolon (;). - Tab stop positions are 8, 12, 16, 20, 24.

-The tab character acts similarly to the tab key on a typewriter or a skip key on a keypunch to allow input to be positioned on a line.
+The tab character acts similarly to the TAB key on a typewriter or a skip key on a keypunch to allow input to be positioned on a line.
 Pressing the RETURN key at a terminal moves the carriage to the far left, and the next character entered occupies the first character position of the line.
-Pressing the tab key causes the next character entered to occupy the same character position as the tab stop.
+Pressing the TAB key causes the next character entered to occupy the same character position as the tab stop.

-The tab for EDITOR, unlike that of a typewriter, is a character and not a particular key.
-Further, the character that signals a tab can be changed by the user.
+The tab for EDITOR, unlike that of a typewriter, is a character.
+It is also possible to change the character that signals a tab.

 When the tab character is entered, EDITOR adds blanks to move its internal position marker to the next tab position.
-Although the terminal carriage does not move in response to tab use, the position marker internal to EDITOR is changed.
+Although the terminal carriage does not move in response to tab use, the position marker is changed.
 When the line entered with a tab character is displayed at a terminal, the carriage moves to correctly position characters in a line.

 For example, assume the semicolon is the tab character and the first tab stop is in position 8.
-Under CREATE, the user enters for line 310:
+Under CREATE, the following is entered: